loopbackio/loopback-connector-mongodb/SPIKE.md

 - Database-specific connectors should provide their coercion function to DAO.
 - DAO should apply the coercion function on the result object and return it to the user without changing the Model's actual properties.
+- Discover foreign key type without users needing to add anything more than `customerId: string`.
+Implementation may not be easy, but it is not impossible either.

 ## Follow-up Tasks